Blurred image of people intersecting as they cross the road

 The group organises and hosts a number of events and activities for researchers and teachers with an interest in TESOL.

 The University of Sydney TESOL Forum aims to provide a platform for discussing and sharing research in the area of TESOL as well as exploring possible future research partnerships in this area.
-The colloquium was furloughed during COVID but will return on 23 September 2023 as a place for networking for established and new TESOL researchers.
+We are delighted to announce the 2024 University of Sydney TESOL Research Colloquium – a place where established and new TESOL researchers can meet and network – will be held from 9 am to 4 pm on Saturday, 21 September 2024.

 The University of Sydney Journal of TESOL is a peer-reviewed, online journal with open access, which is published by Sydney School of Education and Social Work at The University of Sydney, Australia.